- What is the Virginia-North Carolina Louis Stokes Alliance for Minority Participation (VA-NC Alliance)?

 When did this program start?
 How long will it last?

 The NSF award was granted to VA-NC LSAMP in May of 2007 and was originally funded through 2012.
 A one-year No Cost Extension from NSF continued the initial award period through April 30, 2013.
 A Midlevel grant from NSF started September 15, 2012 with an end date of August 31, 2017.
+NSF awarded the VA-NC LSAMP a Mature grant, and it runs from August 1, 2017 - July 31, 2022.

 What is the range of VA-NC Alliance activities in which students can participate?